shadow578/framework-hc32f46x-ddl/docs/PATCHES.md

 ## `/cores/ddl/library/src/hc32f460_interrupts.c`

-arduino core handles HardFault directly and needs its own handler to be the one set in the vector table. to allow this, the DDL HardFault handler is defined as weak so it can be overridden by the arduino core.
+to allow for a more flexible interrupt configuration, all handlers are defined as weak in the DDL.

+example for HardFault_Handler:
 ```cpp
 __WEAK HardFault_Handler(void)
 {